sergi/sergi.github.com/_posts/2013-11-09-extending-js-inline-unit-tests.md

 * It will only accept expressions in the form `function(param) is expression`, so it is limited in expressivity (I believe that Pyret does the same, though)

-I will keep playing with sweet.js to improve the macro though, as it could become pretty helpful when it is more complete.
+I will keep playing with sweet.js to make the macro more robust, as it could become pretty helpful when it is more complete.

 Anyhow, please keep in mind that this is not code you should use in production right away!
 But I hope it shows the power of macros in JavaScript.
 And this was even a very simple one.

-##Uses
+## Using macros

 I believe macros and sweet.js shouldn't be in libraries intended to be used by third parties without careful consideration, but that being said, they are definitely